Mikhail Vekua

 Samson (Samson et Dalila)

-Tenor parts in Verdi’s Requiem, Janáček’s Glagolitic Mass and Gubaidulina’s oratorio Über Liebe und Hass
+Tenor parts in Verdi’s Requiem, Mahler’s Das Lied von der Erde, Janáček’s Glagolitic Mass and Gubaidulina’s oratorio Über Liebe und Hass

-Repertoire also includes: Calaf (Turandot), Prince Sinodal (The Demon), Levko (May Night), Mozart (Mozart and Salieri), Vaudémont (Iolanta), Alexei (The Gambler), Andrei (Mazepa), Pollione (Norma), Sir Edgar Ravenswood (Lucia di Lammermoor), Ismaele (Nabucco), Alvaro (La forza del destino), Rodolfo (La Bohème), Mario Cavaradossi (Tosca), Pinkerton (Madama Butterfly), Werther in the eponymous opera, Alfred (Die Fledermaus) and the tenor roles in Beethoven’s Ninth Symphony, Puccini’s Messa di Gloria, Rachmaninoff’s The Bells.
+His repertoire also includes the roles of the Unknown Prince (Calaf) (Turandot), Prince Sinodal (The Demon), Levko (May Night), Mozart (Mozart and Salieri), Vaudémont (Iolanta), Alexei (The Gambler), Andrei (Mazepa), Pollione (Norma), Sir Edgar Ravenswood (Lucia di Lammermoor), Ismaele (Nabucco), Rodolfo (La bohème), Mario Cavaradossi (Tosca), Pinkerton (Madama Butterfly), Werther in the eponymous opera, Alfred (Die Fledermaus) and the tenor roles in Beethoven’s Ninth Symphony, Puccini’s Messa di Gloria, Rachmaninoff’s The Bells.

 In 2013 he has appeared as Orestes in the American premiere of Taneyev’s Oresteia at the Richard B. Fisher Center for the Performing Arts at Bard College (New York State).